-The Faculty of Engineering at the Antonin University aims to become a hub of excellence in its field, recognized for the quality of its training programs and its innovative research activities.
-It encourages innovation in partnership with national and international protagonists, thus contributing to the development of Lebanon and the region.
+The Faculty of Engineering aims to become a hub of excellence in its field, recognized for the quality of its training programs and innovative research activities.
+It encourages entrepreneurship and innovation in partnership with national and international protagonists, thus contributing to the development of Lebanon and its society.